-Gatwick's noise envelope proposals are wholly one-sided, use inappropriate metrics and limits, do not comply with government policy, lack adequate enforcement arrangements and have been put forward without stakeholder discussion, in contrast to CAA guidance and the approach taken by other airports.
-For these and other reasons they are unacceptable and require substantial revision.
+Gatwick's noise envelope proposals are wholly one-sided, use inappropriate metrics and limits, do not comply with government policy, lack adequate enforcement arrangements and have been put forward without stakeholder discussion, in contrast to the approach taken by other airports.
+For these and other reasons they are unacceptable.
+In summary Gatwick's noise envelope proposals are wholly unacceptable and require substantial revision.
 A noise envelope development group, including all stakeholders groups, should be set up to develop alternative proposals.

-The airport should not be permitted to grow or expand unless and until it shows it can do so without adverse environmental and noise impacts.
+The airport should not be permitted to expand unless and until it shows it can do so without adverse environmental and noise impacts.
 All impacts should be measured from a 2019 baseline so the cumulative effects of growth are fully assessed.